 What is the rating of Mutual of Omaha supplemental insurance?

 AM Best provides Mutual Of Omaha an “A+” excellent rating.
 This is the highest rating they award.

 What are the top 3 Medicare Supplement plans from Mutual of Omaha?

-The top three plans for Mutual Of Omaha are Plans F, G, and Plan N.
+The top three Mutual Of Omaha plans are F, G, and Plan N.